fmidev/geoserver-rest/README.md

 ### Creating ImageMosaic layers

 When creating ImageMosaic layers, there needs to be at least one image in each of the directories so that Geoserver can determine the projection and extent of the layer.
 The images can be either proper images pre-copied to the directories, or uploaded by the layer creation script (see keyword `files` in `properties` section of [`examples/create_layers.yaml](./examples/create_layers.yaml) for an example).
+For S3 case, the prototype image is used from the linked bucket and given per-layer in the `layers` portion of `create_s3_layers.yaml`.
 If uploaded with the script, it is better to use empty images so the files are smaller.
 If the image does not have a geolocation information within, additional file containing a single-line WKT1 string with identical filename but with an ending `.prj` needs to be also supplied.
+As the S3 case uses COG plugin, valid cloud-optimized geotiff images are expected, and no `.prj` files should be necessary.

 The layers are created with

     create_layers.py /path/to/create_layers.yaml

+or for S3 case

+    create_s3_layers.py /path/to/create_s3_layers.yaml

 If there are any errors, the erroring layers and all the associated files need to be deleted from Geoserver before attempting again with a fixed configuration file.
 The layers can be removed via the web UI, but the remaining files need to be cleaned via commandline filesystem access.
+Possibly also the linked database need to be cleaned.

 Any existing layers are left as-is, and will not be overwritten.
-The script will also create the workspace if it doesn't exist.
+The scripts will also create the workspace if it doesn't exist.

 ## Adding new images to existing layers